robaleman/misc-data-science-projects/README.md

 # misc-data-science-projects
 Here's my collection of various tutorials and annotated noteboks involving data structures, transformation, analysis, visualization, and/or machine learning.
-I primarily use these notebooks for my own self-reference but anyone who stumbles upon this repo is more than welcome to re-use any code here in any manner they wish.
+I primarily use these notebooks for my own code snippet glossary, but most are written in an explanatory fashion and so anyone reading this is free to re-use any code here in any manner they wish.